thewaterfall/fluent-request/README.md

-# Fluent Request Builder
+# Fluent Request

-Fluent Request Builder is a powerful and flexible Java library for constructing HTTP requests in a fluent and expressive manner.
+Fluent Request is a powerful and flexible Java library for constructing HTTP requests in a fluent and expressive manner.
 It simplifies the process of creating and sending HTTP requests by providing a chainable API for building requests with ease.

 ## Features